 Finally, with a healthy heart and his mother out of quarantine, the two traveled back to Gaza last month.

-"Thank you to all the doctors and nurses of Save a Child's Heart for saving the life of my child, Adam, especially during this difficult time. sending him home healthy to Gaza."
+"Thank you to all the doctors and nurses of Save a Child's Heart for saving the life of my child, Adam, especially during this difficult time...Sending them [home] to the Gaza Strip in [good] health."

 Now back in Gaza, Fatima and Adam will quarantine for 21 days before returning home and reuniting with the entire family.